luc-j-bourhis/blog-obsolete/content/en/relativity-groups/index.md

 where $$x_i$$ and $$x'_i$$ are the spatial coordinates, components of the vectors $$x$$ and $$x'$$ used so far, and $$(a_0, a_1, a_2, a_3)$$ are positive constants.

-**Postulate 4**: $$G$$ is a Lie subgroup of the Lie group of $$4 \times 4$$ matrices.
+{{Postulate 4}} $$G$$ is a Lie subgroup of the Lie group of $$4 \times 4$$ matrices.

 ## Motivation of the postulates

-*Postulate 1:* The classic argument for linearity is the homogeneity of space-time but a better, more modern argument is simply to state that we search the transforms in the tangent space of "curved spacetime" (i.e. spacetime manifold in rigorous mathematical terms).
+*[Postulate 1].* The classic argument for linearity is the homogeneity of space-time but a better, more modern argument is simply to state that we search the transforms in the tangent space of "curved spacetime" (i.e. spacetime manifold in rigorous mathematical terms).
 This does not mean assuming General Relativity, not even the existence of a spacetime metric.

-*Postulate 2:* Isometries are practically important because they change the orientation and the handedness of frame axes, an operation which is a very common occurence in the practice of physics.
+*[Postulate 2].* Isometries are practically important because they change the orientation and the handedness of frame axes, an operation which is a very common occurence in the practice of physics.
 They are also theoretically important because verifying whether a physical model is invariant under rotations or space inversion is mundane.
 It should be noted that we do not make any preconceived statement about whether the model has such an invariance.
 For example, the Electroweak Model mentioned in the introduction is not invariant under parity.

-*Postulate 3:* We assume we have fixed units of time and lengths in all frames once and for all, and that from that point on, we are interested only in all the other transforms.
+*[Postulate 3].* We assume we have fixed units of time and lengths in all frames once and for all, and that from that point on, we are interested only in all the other transforms.

-*Postulate 4:* The group structure directly emerges from the definition of changes of frame:
+*[Postulate 4].* The group structure directly emerges from the definition of changes of frame:

 1. the identity matrix correspond to no change of frame;
 2. given the change of frame $$(t,x) \mapsto (t',x')$$, we shall also have the change of frame $$(t',x') \mapsto (t,x)$$, and if $$M$$ is the matrix of the former, then $$M^{-1}$$ is the matrix of the latter;